The Danish Girl-2015

 Grade: A-

-The Danish Girl tells the loosely based story of Danish painters and married couple Lili Ebe and Gerda Wegener and recounts Lili’s struggles as the first known recipient of sex reassignment surgery, unheard of at the time that it was (1930).
+The Danish Girl (2015) tells the loosely based story of Danish painters and married couple Lili Ebe and Gerda Wegener and Lili’s struggles as the first known recipient of sex reassignment surgery, unheard of at the time that it was (1930).

-The film is a showcase in terrific acting (Eddie Redmayne and Alicia Vikander especially) and a journey of one person’s struggle with gender identity.
+The film showcases terrific acting (Eddie Redmayne and Alicia Vikander especially) and a journey of one person’s struggle with gender identity.

-The subject matter is quite important and timely as the recent transgender movement has emerged at the forefront of social issues today.
+The subject matter is important and timely as the recent transgender movement has emerged at the forefront of social issues today.

 A happy, young couple living in Copenhagen, and married for six years, Gerda and Einar are inseparable and madly in love.
 They are best friends and help each other with their art.
-In a pinch because of a female model’s tardiness, Gerda convinces Einar to stand in for the model, wearing female clothes.
+Because of a female model’s tardiness, Gerda convinces Einar to stand in for the female model.

 This event triggers a lifelong identification as a female named Lili Elbe.
 Lili has emerged sporadically since childhood.